 The programme consists of two semesters of coursework and a third semester dedicated to the preparation of a master's thesis.
-To earn the Degree, students must complete a total of 90 ECTS credits by successfully passing eight courses (four per semester) as well as submitting an approved Degree Thesis.
+To earn the Master's Degree (MSc), students must complete a total of 90 ECTS credits and successfully pass eight courses as well as submitting an approved Master's Thesis.

+Students intending to pursue doctoral studies may replace two courses with a research project, which involves studying and presenting research papers and/or writing a review article or research paper on a specific topic.
 The language of instruction for courses is Greek.
-The awarded degree is equivalent to level 7 according to the European Qualifications Framework (EQF).
+The awarded degree (MSc) is equivalent to level 7 according to the European Qualifications Framework (EQF).
 It corresponds to the second cycle of higher education and signifies advanced knowledge and specialized skills in a specific field.

 The department has prepared a detailed Study Guide to ensure students understand the programme.
 In addition, course syllabi for all taught courses are available on the department's web page.
 Students are expected to evaluate the courses they attend, and their input is considered when adjusting course content and delivery aspects.

-The PSP has enrolled a total of 92 students across the academic years 2021-2022, 2022-2023, and the first semester of 2023-2024, with 30, 27, and 35 students in each respective year.
-The students come from diverse disciplinary backgrounds, with a clear majority (90%) having an Engineering background.
+The PSP has enrolled a total of 39 students across the academic years 2021-2022, 2022-2023, and the first semester of 2023-2024, with 17, 13, and 9 students in each respective year.
+The students come from diverse disciplinary backgrounds, with a clear majority having an Engineering background.

-An alumni network is currently being developed, along with the establishment of an advisory board composed of experts in the field
+An alumni network is being established alongside the formalization of an advisory board comprising experts and academics in the field.